 This is required for every applicant whose native language is not English.
 Review the options to meet this requirement.

-Proof of financial ability and the UW I-20; only for students on F1 visa
+Proof of financial ability and the UW I-20 for F1 visa

 Per U.S. immigration law, admitted students who require an F1 student visa must demonstrate sufficient financial resources for the first year of study.
-Review how to meet this requirement.
+Review how to meet this requirement for UW Bothell.

-Submit academic documents in English for transcript review and Degree Conferral
+Submit documents in English for transcript review and degree conferral

 - If the original language of the academic record and diploma is not English, a certified English translation must accompany the original document.
 A school administrative officer of the institution from which the degree was received must certify official copies of credentials or the applicant may use an Evaluation Services.
 See a list of transcript evaluation services available in the U.S.